What Is Rett Syndrome?

 At Gillette, children under age 16 who are diagnosed with Rett syndrome usually receive treatment at our St. Paul Phalen Clinic.

-Adults and teens age 16 and older receive care at Gillette Lifetime Specialty Healthcare.
+Adults and teens age 16 and older receive care at our Phalen Clinic.
 We help your family determine which location is most appropriate.

 How a Diagnosis of Rett Syndrome Inspired a Community of Advocacy